 HPS officers visit and examine tankers and local oil barges to ensure that they are anchored in designated anchorages and no illegal transfer or discharge of oil is allowed to take place.
 Under the Shipping and Port Control Ordinance (Cap.
 313), the owner and master of the vessel or any person who discharges oil from a vessel commits an offence.
-Legal proceedings against two pollution cases related to discharge of oil in the waters of Hong Kong were pursued in 2003.

-HPS officers are required to keep a look out for any mutilated vessels or wrecks during their normal patrol.
-The mutilated vessels or wrecks may decompose and release harmful substances, which would damage the environment, and leakage of lubrication/fuel oil could cause pollution.
-In 2003, 120 mutilated vessels were removed for disposal.
+HPS officers are required to look for any dilapidated vessels or wrecks during their normal patrol.
+The dilapidated vessels or wrecks may decompose and release harmful substances, which would damage the environment, and leakage of lubrication/fuel oil could cause pollution.
+In 2004, 94 dilapidated vessels were removed for proper disposal.

-In recent years, many containers were found falling overboard from River Trade Cargo Vessels (RTCV).
+In recent years, there has been a number of cases of containers falling overboard from River Trade Cargo Vessels (RTCV).
 One of the root causes was due to overloading of vessels, thus affecting their stability, and causing containerized cargo to slip off from the RTCV.
-These fallen containers might be stowed with marine pollutant that would pollute the marine environment in the vicinity.
-To address this issue, HPS launched a number of special operations in 2003 and prosecuted a total of 207 overloaded vessels.
+These fallen containers might be stowed with marine pollutants that would affect the marine environment in the vicinity.
+To address this issue, HPS launched a number of special operations in 2004 and prosecuted a total of 133 overloaded vessels.
 They were required to rectify the unsafe condition forthwith before they were allowed to continue their voyage within the waters of Hong Kong.